sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/FilterSDK/FilterSDK.rst

 - C API (AVISYNTH_INTERFACE_VERSION = 8):
-        - mostly the same functions as provided in C++ interface. naming convention is kept.
+        - mostly the same functions as provided in C++ interface.
+          Naming convention is kept.
 E.g. propSetFloat in C++ is prop_set_float in C
         - Important note: frame property access in V8 is broken.
-Safely available since V8.1
+Safely available since V8.1. or check simply for V9 like ffmpeg does.

 - C API (AVISYNTH_INTERFACE_VERSION = 8, AVISYNTH_INTERFACE_BUGFIX = 1):
         - working frame property access (see v9 comments for fixes)